matestack/matestack-ui-core/docs/concepts/component.md

 end
 ```

-The outcome is our usual, boring HTML response.
-Continue below the HTML snippet for more exciting example of partial usage!
+The outcome is the usual, boring HTML response.
+Below the HTML snippet, a more exciting example of partial usage is waiting!

 ```html
 <div id="div-on-page">